theforeman/theforeman.org/privacy.md

 Using a VPN, Tor, or other IP / UserAgent masking service will not affect your use of the project website, as it is entirely static.
-For Redmine & Discourse, we do not mandate use of real names, and using psudonyms will not affect the services.
+For Redmine & Discourse, we do not mandate use of real names, and using pseudonyms will not affect the services.

 ### Your accounts on our services